French

 Prerequisite FREN 150 or equivalent as approved by the DUS

-Number of CoursesStandard major and translation track—10 term courses numbered 160 or above (including senior essay); Intensive major and translation track—12 term courses numbered 160 or above (including senior essay)
+Number of coursesStandard major and translation concentration—10 term courses numbered 160 or above (including senior essay); Intensive major and translation concentration—12 term courses numbered 160 or above (including senior essay)

-Specific Course Required FREN 170 or equivalent
+Specific course required FREN 170 or equivalent

-Distribution of courses Standard major—at least 4 courses in Group B numbered 200 or above; no more than 2 courses numbered FREN 180–199; no more than 2 courses conducted in English; one pre-1800 course; Intensive major—same as standard, plus 1 additional Group B course numbered 200 or above; Translation track (both standard and intensive)— same as standard, except minimum of 2 translation courses and no more than 4 courses numbered FREN 180–199
+Distribution of courses Standard major—at least 4 courses in Group B numbered 200 or above; no more than 2 courses numbered FREN 180–199; no more than 2 courses conducted in English; one pre-1800 course; Intensive major—same as standard, plus 1 additional Group B course numbered 200 or above; Translation concentration (both standard and intensive)— same as standard, except minimum of 2 translation courses and no more than 4 courses numbered FREN 180–199

 Substitution permitted With prior approval of DUS, up to 4 term courses outside French Department, as specified